Restoration Services Providers

 Category 4 — Specialty and Subcontract Services

-Category 1 and Category 2 listings represent the largest share of entries.
-Category 3 listings may overlap with Category 1 or 2 when the same firm holds both drying and microbial remediation credentials.
-Category 4 entries are always listed as specialty-only and are not substitutes for full-scope restoration contractors.
+Category 1 and Category 2 providers represent the largest share of entries.
+Category 3 providers may overlap with Category 1 or 2 when the same firm holds both drying and microbial remediation credentials.
+Category 4 entries are always verified as specialty-only and are not substitutes for full-scope restoration contractors.